gokulp01/MISTRIX/README.md

-# MISTRIX Family of Models: Enabling HAIDEF to Interact with the Physical World
+# MISTRIX Family of Models: Enabling MISTRAL to Interact with the Physical World

 ![MISTRIX](assets/mistrix.png)